Arguments against arguments against TV

 Desgined?
 As in writers, directors, producers collaborate to create stories that people want to watch but prevent them from thinking?
 Those are some mad skills!

 My daughter is neither passive nor uncritical when she watches TV.

-When I worked I did like having TV for relaxation in the evening.
+When I worked I did like watching TV for relaxation in the evening.
+I also watched TV after school.
 But TV wasn't the cause.
 TV was the solution to what was causing the stress.

 My daughter doesn't use TV that way because she doesn't have that need.
 She has a need for stories and she uses it as another story telling medium.
 It's no different than books and books on tape and comic books and story tellers to her.